softwaredevelop/mql5/Indicators/MyIndicators/Murrey_Math_Line_X.md

 ## 3. MQL5 Implementation Details

-This indicator was refactored from its original procedural form into a robust, object-oriented, and self-contained structure, adhering to our core development principles.
+This indicator has been refactored into a professional, modular architecture, adhering to strict "Separation of Concerns" principles.
+This design ensures stability, maintainability, and reusability.

-- **Self-Contained Object-Oriented Design:** The entire logic is encapsulated within a single `.mq5` file but is internally structured into distinct classes for clarity and maintainability:
+- **Modular Architecture:** The logic is split into distinct components:

-  - `CMurreyMathCalculator`: A dedicated class that handles the complex, multi-timeframe (MTF) data retrieval and the core mathematical algorithm.
-It is completely decoupled from any drawing logic.
+  - **`MurreyMath_Calculator.mqh`**: A pure calculation engine.
+It handles Multi-Timeframe (MTF) data retrieval and the core mathematical algorithm.
+It is completely decoupled from any drawing logic, making it directly reusable in Expert Advisors (EAs) or scripts without modification.
-  - `CMurreyMathDrawer`: This class is solely responsible for all chart interactions, including the creation, movement, and styling of the `OBJ_HLINE` and `OBJ_TEXT` objects.
-Its destructor (`~CMurreyMathDrawer`) ensures all objects are automatically removed from the chart (RAII principle).
+  - **`MurreyMath_Drawer.mqh`**: A dedicated visualization class.
+It manages all chart interactions, including the creation, movement, and styling of `OBJ_HLINE` and `OBJ_TEXT` objects.
+It implements automatic cleanup in its destructor to prevent "ghost" objects on the chart.
-  - `CMurreyMathController`: A high-level controller class that manages the lifecycle of the calculator and drawer objects, orchestrating the flow of data between them.

-- **Stable MTF Implementation:** The indicator correctly implements Multi-Timeframe functionality.
-The `CMurreyMathCalculator` uses `CopyHigh()` and `CopyLow()` to fetch data from the user-specified `InpUpperTimeframe`.
-The recalculation of levels is triggered only when a **new bar forms on that higher timeframe**, ensuring the levels remain stable and accurate, as intended.

-- **Efficient Update and Drawing Logic:**

-  - The main `OnCalculate()` function is streamlined.
-It detects new bars on the higher timeframe to trigger a full recalculation.
-  - For other events, such as the user scrolling or zooming the chart, it triggers a lightweight redraw to reposition the text labels without performing the heavy mathematical calculations.
-This is achieved by tracking the `CHART_FIRST_VISIBLE_BAR` property and only redrawing when it changes.

-- **Robust Label Positioning:** The logic for placing the text labels was carefully implemented to exactly replicate the behavior of the original, proven indicator.
-It uses a timeseries-based `time` array and adjusts the time coordinate of the text objects based on the user's `InpLabelSide` choice, ensuring the labels are always correctly positioned on the left or right side of the chart.
+  - **`Murrey_Math_Line_X_Pro.mq5`**: The main indicator file acts as a lightweight controller, orchestrating the data flow between the calculator and the drawer.

+- **Stable MTF Implementation:** The `CMurreyMathCalculator` class robustly handles Multi-Timeframe data.
+It verifies data availability (`SERIES_BARS_COUNT`) before attempting to copy history, preventing runtime errors during initialization.
+Recalculation is triggered efficiently, ensuring levels are always up-to-date with the higher timeframe context.

+- **Robust Drawing Logic:** The drawing logic strictly follows the calculation state.
+Visual elements are only updated or drawn if the calculation engine returns a success status (`true`).
+This prevents the display of invalid or partial levels during data loading phases.
+The label positioning logic replicates the original behavior, supporting both left-aligned and right-aligned text placement.

 ## 4. Parameters